nm-le/genetic-autoresearch/README.md

 ## Acknowledgements

-This project builds on [AutoResearch](https://github.com/karpathy/autoresearch) by Andrej Karpathy, which provides the base experimental setup and training infrastructure.
+GEAR builds on [AutoResearch](https://github.com/karpathy/autoresearch) by Andrej Karpathy.
+The training code is a single-GPU implementation of [nanochat](https://github.com/karpathy/nanochat).

 ## License